Martchus/openQA-helper/README.md

    only start the services which I require right now (to keep things simple).
 10. Before you can run a job you also need to build isotovideo from the sources cloned via Git in previous steps.
     To do so, just invoke `openqa-devel-maintain` (see section "Keeping repos up-to-date" for details).
+    * These helpers are using the CMake build system.
+    * The build directory is `$OPENQA_BASEDIR/build/os-autoinst`.
+It is of course possible to invoke CMake in that directory manually to tweak the configuration, e.g. to use Ninja or to set cache variables.

 Also be aware of the official documentation under https://github.com/os-autoinst/openQA/blob/master/docs and https://github.com/os-autoinst/os-autoinst/tree/master/doc.